bitcoineler/D/README.md

   [Signature]
 ```

-If a transaction includes a valid AIP signature and the signature involves all previous fields (AIP_ALL) both the sender and AIP signing address will create an update to the key.
+If a transaction includes a valid AIP signature and the signature involves all previous fields (AIP_ALL) both the sender and AIP signing address will create an update state for `key`.
 Effectively this means that you will be able to access the content with both `D://<tx sender address>/<key>` and `D://<AIP signing address>/<key>`.

 ### Delete

-A key is "removed" by updating the key with a reference set to NULL (`0x00`).
+A key is "removed" by updating the key with a `type` value set to NULL (`0x00`).
 The state of the planaria will provide the string `deleted` as "type" when a key is removed.

 Example: